Cr1ms3nRav3n7/Rubber-Ducky/README.md

 # Rubber-Ducky
 Repository for Hak5 Rubbery Ducky Scripts.
-All scripts need to be encoded into Ducky Script to run.
+All scripts need to be encoded in Ducky Script to run.

 # Windows-Gather-Info